CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal-with-windows-2012R2.md

 **2. Install and configure Active Directory Federation Services.**

-Use the OpenVPN client software or Tunnelblick client software to connect to the CenturyLink Cloud network.
+Use the OpenVPN client software or Tunnelblick client software to connect to the Lumen Cloud network.
 Once connected, create a Remote Desktop session to your server using the private IP address recorded above.
 In the Server Manager, confirm the installation of DNS, Active Directory, and IIS.

 ![Confirm Roles](../images/adfs_saml_2012_08.png)